The Adventures of the Thin Man and Andrea Available Now!

 When boarding was called, the transition felt procedural rather than dramatic.
 The flight passed in a quiet blur of clouds, Molina songs, Powell’s prose, and intermittent thought.
 Beneath it all was a subtle ache under the ribs — not pain, not longing in any acute sense, but effect.
 A residual emotional state that did not demand resolution, only acknowledgment.

-I landed in Japan first.
-My wife continued on to Germany to visit friends, and my son was in Australia on a school trip.
 The house, when I entered it, was silent in a way that felt tangible.
 I carried that silence with unusual care, as if it were made of glass and might shatter if handled abruptly.
 Solitude is often restorative, but this solitude had an amplifying quality, heightening rather than settling internal experience.

 That evening, I went to Takumiya, a pub in north central Kyoto.
 I ordered food and three craft beers and spoke casually with whoever happened to be nearby.
 Conversations were light, unstructured, yet I sensed an unusual responsiveness from people around me — as though I possessed a slightly elevated emotional voltage that others could detect without understanding its source.
 Even animals seemed to register it.
 Cats approached me with a familiarity that felt less coincidental than intuitive, as if some form of static had gathered on the soul.